The USS Edison, DD-439, in 1943. passing under the Brooklyn Bridge up the East River in New York City.

 Piecing these communications together, I believe that Bob Kendall was rescued by the destroyer USS Gleaves after about 20 hours in the water.
 Leon Roberts' GQ station was near Kendall's.
 Roberts was blown directly into the water by the initial blast and was one of the last to be rescued two days later, by the destroyer USS Plunkett.

 Cummings' battle station was in the forward engine room.
 After securing some live steam leaks and causing the throttle to be closed, Cummings and his men made their way topside.
 Cummings could see that the forward fire room was ablaze.
 His report stated that water was coming over the main deck on the port side just aft of the break in the forecastle deck.
 With the Buck's stern "about 45 degrees in the air" Cummings jumped about 5 feet into the water.
 With his kapok life jacket on, he swam away from the ship.
 The depth charge explosion after the stern went under doubled him up and paralyzed his legs.
 He managed to grab two drifting kapok jackets, putting one on each leg, and then moved toward voices until he came upon a raft with about 50 men clinging to it.
 The next day this group made it to one of the three air dropped rubber rafts mentioned in Kendall's report.
 These men were picked up by H.M.
 LCT #170 about 2000 that evening.
 The Cummings report and the Roberts letter came to the author in a thoughtfully assembled packet from Jim Lingafelter.
-Jim is the son-in-law of Helmuth Timm, a Buck survivor who recuperated from his chest down compression injury due to the depth charge explosion in a hospital in Palermo, Sicily.
+Jim is the son-in-law of Helmuth Timm, a Buck survivor who recuperated from his chest down compression injury, due to the depth charge explosion, in a hospital in Palermo, Sicily.
 Mr. Timm's story is in Chapter Eight of the paperback.
 It seems quite likely that there were more survivors from the initial blast, but that their injuries weakened their ability to stay alive in the hostile water environment.
 Then those that might still have made it were further weakened by the depth charge concussion that every survivor experienced.
-My guess is that one 300 pound depth charge from a forward K-gun that was almost immediately under water after the torpedo hit could not be re-set on "safe" simply because it was not accessible.
-A stern that subsequently rose out of the sea at a 45-degree angle as reported by Lt. (jg) Cummings supports such an inference.
+My guess is that a 300 pound depth charge from an after K-gun that was almost immediately under water after the torpedo hit or a stern 600 pounder on the roll-off rack could not be re-set on "safe" simply because these were not accessible.
+A stern that subsequently rose out of the sea at a 45-degree angle as reported by Lt. (jg) Cummings supports such an inference. (after much thinking over the years, I lean to a K-gun 300-pounder; these were in single mounts and the 600-pounders were in parallel, multiple mounts/F.E.
+Dailey Jr.)

 A group of Buck men on reunion near NOB Norfolk in September 1988 were spotted during a harbor cruise (from their hats, with Buck insignia) by a German expatriate working in the U.S. This man knew the skipper of U-616, the submarine that sank the Buck and was in turn itself later sunk by the U.S. destroyers Rodman and Ellyson.
 That skipper, in his letter of 11 November 1988 to George L. Brooks of the crew of the Buck, identified himself as Dr. Siegrfried Koitschka.
 He wrote that his sub fired an early version of the T-5 acoustic torpedo, which fortuitously for the U-boat, had been unconfidently placed in its after torpedo tubes.
 The sub had no time to develop a fire control solution on the Buck as she found herself running as fast as she could away from the Buck which was coming on at high speed ("black steam came out of her funnel", Koitschka wrote).
 Firing this acoustic-homing torpedo in which they had little confidence was, in the German skipper's view, a last ditch effort to save his U-boat from a lethal depth charge attack.
 I am again indebted to Jim Lingafelter for providing copies of this correspondence.
 And from my first efforts to write my sea story I received encouragement and support from Dean Lambert.